-We had a big cast iron Royal typewriter and occasionally would bang out some crappy stories on it.
+We had a big cast iron Royal (EDIT: it was an Imperial 66) typewriter and occasionally would bang out some crappy stories on it.
 The keys were gummy and stuck together what with all the cat hair and dust in the world, so one had to apply max force and violence to even make an imprint on the ribbon.
 That has haunted my typing for decades afterwards and ruined so many computer keyboards (for example, I replaced the board on my last laptop 3 times before finally breaking the thing entirely).
 I am known as a very loud and brutal typist.

 So anyway, stories were started and never finished due to physical exhaustion.
 I then went to the old mechanical pencil and ledger trick.
 I reckon most of those have faded like the Apocrypha Gospel of Judas right now.

 My "starter novel" was written on an IBM XT which had a monochrome green screen and no hard drive.
 You physically had to load the word processing program (Wordstar, I think) onto it by putting in your 300K floppy and wandering off for half an hour.
 Fuggedabout spellcheck.
 Every word took about 30 seconds to check in the library, so one never bothered with such nonsense.
 Now they DID have mechanical keyboards which were excellent, all springs and clunk.
 Take one of them apart to clean it, and you would never put it back together ever again.